*Disclaimer: This article may contain affiliate links.

 Did you make this recipe?!

-Thank you so much for trying it out – would you leave a rating?!
-Simply click on the stars in the recipe card above.
+Wahoo!
+Thank you so much for trying it out – would you leave a rating and review in the comment section below?!
+Your feedback is so important to me.

 More healthy, Mexican inspired recipes!